One more family joined the ongoing sit-in protest against the PKK terror group in southeastern Turkey on Thursday.

-The protest outside the office of the Peoples' Democratic Party (HDP) -- which the government accuses of having links to the YPG/PKK -- began on Sept.
-3, 2019, when three mothers said their children had been forcibly recruited by YPG/PKK terrorists.
-It has been growing every day.
+The protest outside the office of the Peoples’ Democratic Party (HDP), which the government accuses of having links to the PKK, was started by three mothers on Sept.
+3, 2019.

-In its more than 30-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the US, and the EU -- has been responsible for the deaths of 40,000 people including women, children and infants.
-The YPG is the PKK’s Syrian offshoot.
+In its more than 35-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the US, and the EU -- has been responsible for the deaths of at least 40,000 people, including women, children, and infants.